Isaac Promise: Club career

 As a promising youngster, Promise went on trials with Nigerian second division side Grays International.
-Attracting attention from several big name football clubs in Europe, he went on trials with Manchester United alongside Mikel John Obi, but found the trials unsuccessful.
+Attracting attention from several big name football clubs in Europe, he went on trials with Real Madrid alongside Mikel John Obi, but found the trials unsuccessful.
 After being linked with Dutch outfit Feyenoord Rotterdam he eventually signed for Süper Lig club Gençlerbirliği in a three-year deal in August 2005.

 In the Turkcell Super League 2006-07 season, Promise scored 12 goals.
 He more than doubled the number of his total goals for Gençlerbirliği.
 On 15 July 2008, Promise agreed a 4-year deal with Trabzonspor.

 With Trabzonspor, he scored two goals in 26 matches.
 Because of his average performance he was loaned out to Manisaspor for a year.
 Promise played 27 matches and scored six goals.
 In the summer of 2010, Manisaspor signed a contract with him.
 After scoring 11 goals in 30 matches with his now relegated club Manisaspor, he signed a 3-year contract with Antalyaspor.

 In February 2015, he signed a six months deal with Balıkesirspor.

 In August 2018, it was announced that Promise would join United Soccer League expansion side Austin Bold for the 2019 season.